zoe-moment/portfolio/README.md

 ## Known Bugs

+Unable to create "strong" tag with CSS using font weight.

-Positioning divs using absolute and relative positioning causing other display elements to break on website.
+~~Positioning divs using absolute and relative positioning causing other display elements to break on website.~~ Issue resolved 10/23 - Some div boxes were placed incorrectly.

 ## Support and contact details